MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/faq.md

 ### Why sync a fork with the upstream repo

 This allows you to control how frequently you want to take bug/patches.
-This is interim solution while we package pipeline codebase as GitHub action so this step will not be required in future.
+This is interim solution while we package pipeline codebase as GitHub action so this step won't be required in future.